 WSD3 provides a variety of professional resources for children and their families through the Office of Special Education.
 Our mission is to ensure the best possible free, appropriate public education for children with disabilities.

 Members of our professional staff include:

 - Social Workers

-- Teachers for Vision and Hearing
+- Teachers for the Visually Impaired and Deaf/Hard of Hearing

 - Speech-Language Pathologists